The Boutique Hotel Technology Guide for 2025

 Running a boutique hotel requires specific technology: powerful enough to compete with larger chains, simple enough to manage without an IT department, and priced reasonably for independent operator budgets.

-The challenge isn’t finding software—it’s finding the right software.
+The challenge isn’t finding software.
+It’s finding the right software.
 Enterprise platforms overwhelm small teams with unused features.
 Consumer tools lack hospitality-specific capabilities.
 The sweet spot exists, but identifying it requires understanding what actually matters for properties in the 20-100 room range.

 After researching technology implementations at dozens of boutique properties, this guide covers the essential stack for 2025.